 Traveling With Grandchildren

 Whether parasailing, beach bumming, or pounding the theme park pavement, grandparents and grandchildren can take advantage of traveling together as a way of getting to know one another better.

-"I've had a blast taking my grandchildren with me on vacation," says Yvonne, who has four grandchildren ages eight to 17.
+"I've had a blast taking my grandchildren with me on vacation," says Yvonne, who has 4 grandchildren ages 8 to 17.
 "I'm doing things with them, like white water rafting and scuba diving, that I didn't do with my own kids."

 "Parents are busy," she explains.
 "Grandparent travel is really on the upswing."